← All Compounds research only

 Moderate Confidence RCT ≤3 Years

-In the Phase 2 trial, the most commonly reported adverse events were gastrointestinal and were described as dose-related and mostly mild-to-moderate in severity.
-Dose-dependent increases in heart rate were observed (peaking earlier and declining thereafter).
+In the Phase 2 trial, common adverse events included dose-dependent nausea, diarrhea, and vomiting.
+Dose-dependent increases in heart rate were observed (peaking early and then declining).
 [PMID: 37366315]

 Unknowns & Concerns